A comparative analysis of metamodels for 0D cardiovascular models, and pipeline for sensitivity analysis, parameter estimation, and uncertainty quantification: Applications of the metamodel

 \subsection{Uncertainty quantification}

 Due to the relatively low computational cost of the NN emulator to solve inverse problems and forward predictions, patient specific UQ was performed using a two-stepped, Monte Carlo type approach.
 First, an inverse UQ is performed, whereby patient data and their assumed uncertainty (Table \ref{tab:patdata}) is sampled, and the inverse problem (as described in \ref{section:param_estimation}) is solved for each individual sample.
-Note that the inverse problem is solved with a NN that is trained on the pre-intervention model, i.e. without the Potts shunt in place.
+Note that the inverse problem, as visualized in Figure \ref{fig_pipeline}, is solved with a NN that is trained on the pre-intervention model, i.e. without the Potts shunt in place, since the model should be optimized to pre-intervention data to reflect the patient state before treatment.
 Convergence to a stable distribution of optimized parameters is monitored by plotting the mean and variance over the number of samples solved (Fig \ref{fig:UQ_inputs}).
-Once convergence is achieved, the resulting optimized parameter distributions are then used to predict the hemodynamic outcome of the placement of a Potts shunt.
+Once convergence is achieved, the resulting optimized parameter distributions are then augmented with the model parameters which describe the placement of the shunt, and are used to predict the hemodynamic outcome of the placement of a Potts shunt.
+A similar result could be achieved by sampling a wider input range for the parameters describing the shunt resistance, which would lead to neglible flow across the shunt.
+However, this would likely significantly increase the number of samples required to train the NN.

 We demonstrate the UQ part of the pipeline on a pulmonary hypertensive patient presented in earlier work \cite{pant2022multiscale}, whose measured characteristics are presented in Table \ref{tab:patdata}.
 All measurement errors are assumed independent and uniformly distributed.
 Sampling was performed using a Sobol` sequence, and after 2048 samples parameter input means and variances were deemed converged \ref{fig:UQ_inputs}.
 The achieved samples are then used to solve the forward UQ problem, assuming a shunt placed with the following descriptive parameters of $D_{shunt}\ =\ 1.0\ cm$ and $k_{shunt}\ =\ 3.0\ mL^2/(mmHg \cdot s^2$).
 Uncertain predictions are shown in the form of histograms in Figure \ref{fig:UQ_predictions}.
 Note that the predicted outcomes are no longer uniformly distributed, which is due to both the non-linearity of the model input-output relationships, as well as the additional step of solving the inverse problem.